gflarity/qdis/README.md

 # About

-QDis is a simple durable pub/sub queue built using Redis and Node.JS.
+QDis is a simple fanout pub/sub queue built using Redis and Node.JS.
+Simplicity and is it's goal and advantage.

+# Performance

+It's able to handle multiple 1000s of messages per second on a MacBook Air when Redis isn't in Append-Only Log mode.
+I expect Append-Only Log performance to be dominated by the disk write times.

 # Publishing